API lifecycle

 API documentation

-The API documentation is updated frequently, and we only version it according to the mentioned versioning standards.
+When the API specifications are updated, we version it according to the mentioned versioning standards.

 Backwards compatibility